cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

     ```
    This command queries the RabbitMQ cluster nodes for the information.

-1. On a manager worker cluster node, execute:
+1. On a Cloudify Management service cluster node, execute:

     ```bash